Unicamp-OpenPower/main-site/blog/integrating-openstack-ansible-with-lets-encrypt.md

     # apt-get install certbot
     # certbot certonly

-When asked to choose an authetication method, choose `2`
+When asked to choose an authentication method, choose `2`

 <div class="codehilite"><pre><span></span>How would you like to authenticate with the ACME CA?
 -------------------------------------------------------------------------------